Please click below to download a short CV:

 - Vice President for Global Strategy (since 2017)

-- Vice Provost for Global Strategy (since 2019)
+- Vice Provost for Academic Initiatives (since 2020)

-- Douglas Tracy Smith Professor of Comparative Literature (since 2019)
+- Douglas Tracy Smith Professor of Comparative Literature and Professor of English (since 2019)

 - Senior Research Fellow, MacMillan Center for International and Area Studies (since 2017)